The RFC 1930 entitled Guidelines for creation of an AS defines an Autonomous System (AS) as:

 Following the previous explanations, a given AS manages a set of IPv4 and IPv6 prefixes.
 It also maintains upstream and downstream connections with other ASes based on peer agreements.
 For a given IP address, it might be useful to know its routing prefix, aka the IP prefix to perform for instance filtering at a larger level in case of a distributed attack.

-At Ipregistry, we return more than 60 data points (click here to give a try with your IP address), and this keeps improving.
+At Ipregistry, we return more than 65 data points (give a try with your IP address), and this keeps improving.
 Among others, every IP lookup return data about the Autonomous System managing the routing prefix associated with the IP that is considered.
 This includes the Autonomous System Number, the route using the CIDR notation, an organization or company name, the associated domain name, and even a usage type.

 We also provide Enterprise solutions.
 You can get access to raw data sets and we can adapt to your needs and requirements so that our services fit what you need — we make the box fit around you, not the opposite!